rust-lang/rfcs/text/3371-cargo-target-base-dir.md

 It should be noted that `bazel` is integrated with [remote caching](https://bazel.build/remote/caching) and has different needs from `cargo`, the latter only working locally.

 **Conclusion**: `bazel` shows that a hash-based workflow seems to work well enough, making an argument for the use of it in `cargo` too.
-It also uses the current user, to prevent attacks by having compiled a program as root and making the directory accessible to other users later on by also compiling there for them. `cargo` could also do this, though I do not know what happens when `--output_user_root` is set to the same path for two different users.
+It also uses the current user, to prevent attacks by having compiled a program as root and making the directory accessible to other users later on by also compiling there for them. `cargo` could also do this, though it is not clear what happens when `--output_user_root` is set to the same path for two different users.

-*Note: I looked at Bazel 5.4.0, the latest stable version as of this writing, things may change in the future or be different for older versions.*
+*Note: Bazel 5.4.0 was used as the reference, the latest stable version as of this writing, things may change in the future or be different for older versions.*

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions